Robert H. Pietrzak PhD, MPH

 "Biomarkers of Psychological Risk and Resilience in World Trade Center Responders" - This CDC/NIOSH-funded study aims to examine genetic, epigenetic, and neuroendocrine factors associated with posttraumatic stress disorder in World Trade Center responders.

-Dr. Pietrzak’s research focuses on the epidemiology of traumatic stress and related disorders across the lifespan.
-His most recent work has examined a broad range of topics related to civilian and military trauma, including health and psychosocial correlates of partial and full PTSD; mild traumatic brain injury; symptom structure of PTSD; risk and protective factors associated with suicidal ideation; stigma, barriers to care, and behavioral healthcare utilization; protective effects of psychological resilience and social support; and posttraumatic growth.
-He also maintains an active interest in the neuropsychology of stress and trauma, the role of psychopathology in neurodegenerative disease, and neuropsychological assessment methodology.
+Dr. Pietrzak is Director of the Translational Psychiatric Epidemiology Laboratory of the Clinical Neurosciences Division of the National Center for PTSD.
+His research focuses on the epidemiology of trauma-related disorders across the lifespan.
+His most recent work has examined a broad range of topics related to civilian and military trauma, including health and psychosocial correlates of partial and full PTSD; dimensional structure and neurobiological correlates of trauma-related psychopathology; protective effects of psychological resilience and social support; and posttraumatic growth.
+He also maintains an active interest in geriatric mental health, the role of stress in neurodegenerative disease, and cognitive assessment methodology.

 - Pietrzak, R. H., Southwick S. M., Krystal, J. H., & Neumeister, A. (2013).
 Linking in vivo brain serotonin type 1B receptor density to phenotypic heterogeneity of posttraumatic stress symptomatology.
 Molecular Psychiatry, 18, 399-401.